How to Livestream Church Services: A Pastor's Guide

 Creating Interactive and Engaging Content

-To connect with your online congregation, create an interactive livestreaming church experience.
+To connect with your online congregation, create an interactive livestreaming church experience with engaging content.
 Utilize live chat features to create a sense of community and consider hosting Q&A sessions or assigning volunteers to pray for requests that come through your livestream chat.

 Maintaining Connection with Viewers